ollikasa/GADA-GUIDE/README.md

 - Proposal document completed and submitted

- UI prototype in Afaan Oromo – planned, not yet built
+ UI prototype in Afaan Oromo ,Amharic and English started

- Emotion detection model – planned for offline MVP, not yet implemented
+ Emotion detection model – started  for offline MVP

-Firebase integration – planned (based on prior ITMS experience)
+Firebase integration – done
+demo is ready
+The rest is on the way and possible

 ---